Frequently Asked

 Donors should consider contributing to the Gap Fund because:

-- Cities and urban systems are key to achieving national and global climate targets.
+Cities and urban systems are key to achieving national and global climate targets.
 Cities are home to the most people, assets and innovation.
-More than 70% of greenhouse gases come from urban areas. o At the same time, about 55% of the world’s population lives in cities, and 80 percent of global GDP is generated in cities.
+More than 70% of greenhouse gases come from urban areas.
+At the same time, about 55% of the world’s population lives in cities, and 80 percent of global Gross Domestic Product (GDP) is generated in cities.
 This means that the impact of extreme heatwaves, droughts, heavy flooding, sea level rise, spread of tropical diseases, and all other impacts of climate change will greatly impact urban residents and urban economies.
 The infrastructure needs of cities to shift to low carbon, resilient future requires trillions of dollars, especially in rapidly urbanizing cities in South Asia and Sub-Saharan Africa.

-- The Gap Fund is filling a critical capacity gap at the very beginning of urban planning and project design to ensure robust data and analytics and quality pipelines that are bankable.
+The Gap Fund is filling a critical capacity gap at the very beginning of urban planning and project design to ensure robust data and analytics and quality pipelines that are bankable.
 The Gap Fund’s technical support focuses on the early stages of the project preparation cycle, which is not covered by most project preparation facilities, which generally target more mature projects.
 As such, it is highly complementary to the existing spectrum of technical support currently available to cities.

-- It provides catalytic funding: By focusing on the critical early stages of urban planning and project design, is a catalyst to unleashing a much larger volume of finance for city-level climate activities, with a goal of leveraging 40$ for each 1$ invested in the Fund.
+It provides catalytic funding: By focusing on the critical early stages of urban planning and project design, is a catalyst to unleashing a much larger volume of finance for city-level climate activities, with a goal of leveraging 40$ for each 1$ invested in the Fund.

-- The Gap Fund has the flexibility and partnerships to be responsive to the unique needs of each city that require context specific solutions.
+The Gap Fund has the flexibility and partnerships to be responsive to the unique needs of each city that require context specific solutions.
 The Gap Fund is an innovative and agile instrument that aims to get ahead of the growth curve in urbanization, especially in Africa and Asia.

 As a Donor to the Gap Fund, you will be supporting cities in developing countries turn their climate ideas, plans and projects into reality.
-Given the co-benefits of climate-smart investment in an era of pandemic response and resilience, donors will also be contributing to a green recovery for cities impacted by COVID-19.

 How does the WB and EIB collaboration work in practice?